-The practice of mindfulness has been linked by a growing body of research1 with improved mental and physical wellbeing.
+The practice of mindfulness has been linked by a growing body of research with improved mental and physical wellbeing.

-Specifically, practicing mindfulness has proven benefits for people suffering from chronic pain, fibromyalgia, cancer, heart disease, anxiety, binge eating disorder, psoriasis, borderline personality disorder, major depressive disorder, and stress2.
+Specifically, practicing meditation and mindfulness has proven benefits for people suffering from chronic pain, fibromyalgia, cancer, heart disease, anxiety, binge eating disorder, psoriasis, borderline personality disorder, major depressive disorder, and stress.

 Benefits have also been documented for people who aren’t experiencing any of those things.
-In fact, mindfulness can improve performance, reduce errors, and improve happiness and life satisfaction3.
+In fact, mindfulness can improve performance, reduce errors, and improve happiness and life satisfaction.